 Veteran students and/or their dependents may qualify for VA educational benefits.
-Students must self identify themselves with the school certifying official (SCO) located in the Student Veterans Resource Center on the Opelika campus.
+Students must self-identify themselves with the school certifying official (SCO) located in the Student Veterans Resource Center on the Opelika campus and in the Financial Aid Office on the Wadley campus.